 A nod to the city’s flux, Amsterdam’s art world showcases both new and old after the reopening of Rijksmuseum, which houses Dutch works starting from the Middle Ages, as well as the Stedelijk Museum, the country’s largest museum of modern and contemporary art.
 This spring, the Modern Contemporary Museum (or Moco) opened in a 20th-century townhouse.
 Its first exhibits highlighted the works from contemporary figures Andy Warhol and Banksy — though, respectfully, you’ll find very little graffiti along Amsterdam’s pristine and protected streets.

 Buildings throughout Amsterdam, as old as they are, aren't always stuck in the past.
-A range of repurposed spaces now host travelers, like the newly opened Generator Hostel, which moved into a former zoological university building.
+A range of repurposed spaces now host travelers, like the Generator Hostel, which is housed in a former zoological university building.
 With bold colors and modern furnishings that are certainly too-cool-for-school, the former lecture hall is now a spacious bar, and the library is now a more convivial hangout, complete with a ping-pong table.
 Alternatively, the houseboats, which flourished decades ago during a period of limited housing, are also the newest place to rest.
-After the introduction of Airbnb, booking the floating homes has never been easier, and the majority of these host visitors more often than full-time residents.
+You can also book the floating homes on Airbnb.